Dr Jennifer Davies - Consultant Gynaecologist

 The Partners in Women’s Health own a Mona Lisa Touch machine located at The Wilmslow Hospital and so she is able to offer vaginal laser therapy to treat vaginal dryness and discomfort associated with the menopause.

 In addition to her clinical work she has experience in medical education and has served on the Specialist Education Committee of the Royal College of Obstetricians and Gynaecologists.
 She led the department of Obstetrics and Gynaecology in Wigan as Clinical Director for many years.
-She has an interest in providing accessible patient information and was Chair of the Information Committee of the British Society of Urogynaecology where she is currently the Vice Chair of the IT committee.
-She is a committee member of the NICE guideline group developing a guideline on Pelvic Floor Dysfunction: prevention and non-surgical management and is also a committee member of a group working with the United Kingdom Continence Society to develop UK guidance for the use of vaginal pessaries to treat prolapse.
+She has an interest in providing accessible patient information and was until recently Chair of the Information Committee of the British Society of Urogynaecology.
+She was a committee member of the NICE guideline group that developed the guideline on Pelvic Floor Dysfunction: prevention and non-surgical management and is also a committee member of a group working with the United Kingdom Continence Society to develop UK guidance for the use of vaginal pessaries to treat prolapse.